lucafmarques/rpchan/README.md

-# rpc-channel
+# rpchan

-`rpc-channel` implements some of Go's channels semantics over a TCP connection using `net/rpc`.
+`rpchan` implements some of Go's channels semantics over a TCP connection using `net/rpc`.

 It achieves this by providing a very minimal API, consisting of only two functions, `Send` and `Listen`.